Shripriya Mahesh, Filmmaker

 She edited the short film, OK Breathe Auralee, which was an official selection at Sundance, Sydney and Melbourne Film Festival in 2012.

-Shripriya’s day job is to lead Omidyar Network’s global Consumer Internet and Mobile initiative, where she invests in for-profit and non-profit technology companies.
-She also serves on the boards of several technology companies and non-profits in the arts.
+Shripriya’s day job is to lead Omidyar Network’s global Emerging Tech investing, where she invests in mission-driven, for-profit technology companies.

-Shripriya earned an MBA from Harvard Business School and a BA in Economics from Stella Maris College (Madras University).
+Shripriya earned an MFA from NYU’s Graduate Film Program and was the recipient of a Tisch School of the Arts Fellowship.
+She also holds an MBA from Harvard Business School and a BA in Economics from Stella Maris College (Madras University).